What Are Opioids?

 What Can Happen If Someone Misuses Opioids?

-If a person misuses opioids, they are at risk of overdose, injury, or death.
+If a person misuses opioids, they are at risk of overdose.
 Remember these signs if you think someone is experiencing an overdose:

 - Unable to wake up

 - Awake, but unable to talk